cfug/flutter.cn/src/docs/deployment/android.md

 中的 API 版本的部分。

 `buildToolsVersion`
-: Specify the version of Android SDK Build Tools that your app uses.
+<br> Specify the version of Android SDK Build Tools that your app uses.
   Alternatively, you can use the [Android Gradle Plugin] in Android Studio, which will automatically import the minimum required Build Tools for your app without the need for this property.